The high boiling point of hydrogen fluoride can be explai...

 The reason is the strong electronegativity of the fluorine atom, which causes hydrogen and fluorine atoms to form hydrogen bonds in the liquid phase.

-Which of the following is correct about the electrons in the 1s orbital?
-They ...
+Which of the following equations is NOT balanced? ...